Our vision

 A World Free of Pain.

-Pain has a large and growing impact on patients, families, communities and healthcare systems around the globe.1
+Pain has a huge and growing impact on patients, families, communities and healthcare systems around the globe.1

 people suffer from chronic pain worldwide.2